Andres9890/iagitbetter/README.md

 - Works with ALL git providers (GitHub, GitLab, BitBucket, Codeberg, Gitea, and more)
 - Downloads and uploads the entire repository file structure
 - Download repository releases with assets from supported providers
-- Clone and archive all branches of a repository
+- Clone and archive all branches of a repository with proper directory structure
 - Automatically fetches repository metadata from git provider APIs when available
 - Uses format `{owner} - {repo}` for item titles
 - Includes stars, forks, programming language, license, topics, and more metadata